- Date : 16/02/2018

 A government-backed low-risk investment that offers a monthly income; here’s why POMIS could be just right for you.

 Writing letters or buying postcards and stamps may not be as popular as they once were.
 But that doesn’t mean the post office’s value has diminished.
 It offers many other services now.
-For instance, did you know you could invest in post office scheme?
+For instance, did you know you could invest in Post Office Monthly Income Scheme?

 What is POMIS?